About us

 Who are we?

-Cactus Rain LLC is a small company with a big mission to drive water conservation through innovative design and consulting services.
+Cactus Rain LLC is a small company with a big mission to drive water conservation.
 By reducing water consumption, harvesting rainwater, and reusing greywater, we're making a big impact in New Mexico.
 Our team of H2O designers are committed to creating beautiful and functional water systems that meet the unique needs of our clients.

 Join us in advancing water conservation and delivering clean water for all, in ways that inspire and delight, and are sustainable for future generations.